geertjanw/ojet-training/README.md

    });
 ```

-5. To use the 'ojDataGrid', reference the following in the 'define' block of the 'Dashboard.js' file:
+4. To use the 'ojDataGrid', reference the following in the 'define' block of the 'Dashboard.js' file:

 ```js #button { border: none; }
 'ojs/ojdatagrid', 'ojs/ojcollectiondatagriddatasource'
 ```

+5. In your application, you should now see this:

 ### (c) Displaying the Selected Data in an Oracle JET Form